STIM-Lab/scattersim/readme.md

 	scatterview --input c.cw
 	```

-*The users can set all they need from the command line via Boost library.*
+*The users can set all they need from the command line via the Boost library.*

-*"excutable - -help" will provide more information about the input and output.*
+*"executable - -help" will provide more information about the input, attributes, and output.*